 Blizzards, icy weather grip parts of Europe

+In this Jan.
+5, 2017 photo a boy slides down a hill after heavy snowfall in Bavaria in Buchenberg, southern Germany.
 A man is silhouetted against the rising sun in Frankfurt , eastern Germany, Friday morning, Jan.
 6, 2017 when temperatures dropped far under the freezing point.
-BUCHAREST, Romania - Blizzards have swept parts of eastern Europe, closing roads, leading to medical evacuations, delaying flights and causing dozens of trains to be cancelled.

 Discussions